Fenkey/irma/README.md

 spawn-fcgi: child spawned successfully: PID: 17701
 ```

-> Execute me for reminding that you have to install the command `spawn-fcgi` before starting `Foo`:
+> Excuse me for reminding that you have to install the command `spawn-fcgi` before starting `Foo`:

 ```bash
 $ git clone https://github.com/lighttpd/spawn-fcgi